Central Department Store: History

 In 1927, 22-year-old Tiang Chirathivat, an immigrant from mainland China, started a store in Bangkok named "Keng Seng Lee" or "baskets for sale", which was the start of an emporium.

 Later that year, the store moved to Charoen Krung Road, in Bangkok's Si Phraya District.
 The store sold a large variety of local and international newspapers and magazines and carried the name "Central Trading Store".
 This was the first chapter of Central Department Stores' history.

 In the 1950s, the company grew with more and more stores selling different items.
 It was one few stores in Bangkok that had the courage to order imported goods for sale and was the first to set up merchandising displays.

 In 1973, the Chidlom store opened under the new "one stop shopping" concept.
-Here customers could come to Central and buy everything they needed under one roof.
+Here, customers could come to Central and buy everything they needed under one roof.

-In 1981, the Central Lad Ya Branch opened it doors and was the largest of its kind then.
-Later in 1983 CentralPlaza Lardprao opened it doors and was the largest shopping mall in Thailand at that time.
+In 1981, the Central Lad Ya Branch opened its doors and was the largest of its kind then.
+Later in 1983 Central Ladprao opened its doors and was the largest shopping mall in Thailand at that time.

 On 20 December 2005, King Bhumibol Adulyadej conferred on the company a Royal Warrant for its services, meaning they could display the royal Garuda emblem.

 By 2010 Central operated 15 stores in Thailand and planned to open more.

+In 2014, Central begin to expand overseas by establishing its operation in Indonesia.
+Central opened its first department store in the East wing of Grand Indonesia shopping mall in Central Jakarta, replacing the departed British department store chain Harvey Nichols.
+Central also briefly operate a short lived second department store in Neo Soho Mall in West Jakarta between 2016 and 2019 that was shut down due to low sales.

-In 2019, Central announced that it plans to splurge at least 10 billion baht between 2020 and 2024 to renovate 20 of its stores into a "lifestyle" concept, following the renaming of Zen, Central's lifestyle trend megastore brand, into Central.
+In 2019, Central announced that it plans to spend at least 10 billion baht between 2020 and 2024 to renovate 20 of its stores into a "lifestyle" concept, following the renaming of Zen, Central's lifestyle trend megastore brand, into Central.
 The CentralWorld branch will serve as the prototype of Central's new concept.
 For the first phase, Central Chidlom and two Central stores in CentralPlaza Ladprao and CentralPlaza Rama II will be renovated in 2020.

+After Robinson Department Store was merged into Central, it was transferred to be under the management of Central Department Store.